 3 Ways to Measure If We Have a Normal Relationship With God

-1. Quiet Ourselves Before God and Enter Into a Genuine Connection With Him
+I. Quiet Ourselves Before God and Enter Into a Genuine Connection With Him

-2. Rectify Our Intentions and Accept God’s Observation
+II.
+Rectify Our Intentions and Accept God’s Observation

-3. Only Seek to Love God When Trials Come Upon Us
+III.
+Only Seek to Love God When Trials Come Upon Us

 What do we do when unpleasant things happen to us?
 Do we seek God’s will, seek to love and satisfy God or produce conceptions about God and nurse resentment in our hearts?
 Most of the time, we only expect to enjoy grace and blessings from God.
 Once the unpleasant things happen to us, we are negative and weak.
 What’s worse, some of us are so resentful that they reason with God.
 Their misunderstandings about God and their barriers against God are increasingly deepened, so that they are totally hostile to God and begin to plummet downward in spirit.
-The Proverbs says: “The fining pot is for silver, and the furnace for gold: but the LORD tries the hearts” (Proverbs 17:3).
-In fact, the more people love God, the more they seek truth and rely on God in sufferings and trials, and thus the more they bear bright and resounding witness.
+The book of Proverbs says, “The fining pot is for silver, and the furnace for gold: but Jehovah tries the hearts” (Proverbs 17:3).
+In fact, the more people love God, the more they seek the truth and rely on God in sufferings and trials, and thus the more they bear bright and resounding witness.
 Take Job as an example.
 He believed in God and never thought of blessings or disaster.
-When the trials came upon him, in which his masses of wealth were stolen away by robbers, all his children died in disaster and his body became covered in sore boils, Job didn’t sin with his lips but first came before God to seek.
-According to his many years of experience, Job said, “Naked came I out of my mother's womb, and naked shall I return thither: the LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21).
+When the trials came upon him, in which his masses of wealth were stolen away by robbers, all his children died in a disaster and his body became covered in sore boils, but Job didn’t sin with his lips but he first came before God to seek.
+According to his many years of experience, Job said, “Naked came I out of my mother's womb, and naked shall I return thither: Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
 Thus, he was praised by God and gained greater blessings.
 Besides Job, Abraham is another example.
-When he heard God’s voice, he obeyed God and endured the pain to return his only son Isaac to God, bearing bright and resounding witness to God.
-He was called the father of faith by descendants.
-There is also Peter.
+When he heard God’s voice, he obeyed God and endured the pain of returning his only son Isaac to God, bearing bright and resounding witness to God.
+He was called the father of faith by his descendants.
+There was also Peter.
 He was tried many times in his life.
 He never had complaints of God.
-He finally was crucified upside down for God, so as to achieve the supreme love of God and obey to death.
-If we can imitate them not to jump to conclusions or have complaints when things that are inconsistent with our conceptions happen, but seek truth from them and obey God’s orchestrations and arrangements, then we will never be disturbed or impaired to have a normal relationship with God by any person, matter or thing.
+He finally was crucified upside down for God, so as to achieve the supreme love of God and obey unto death.
+If we can imitate them and not jump to conclusions or have complaints when things happen that are inconsistent with our conceptions, but seek truth from them and obey God’s orchestrations and arrangements.
+Then our normal relationship with God will never be disturbed or impaired by any person, matter or thing.
 And we will truly live in the light of God’s countenance.

 God’s work is wonderful and unfathomable.
 God’s wisdom is endless.
 Establishing a normal relationship with God is the first step in our spiritual journey.